Choosing between CDs and savings accounts can be a lot like choosing a wine: It all depends on your taste and what you’re pairing it with.

-What’s more, CDs with 12-month terms usually have fixed rates.
+What’s more, most CDs usually have fixed rates.
 That means you “lock in” that interest rate for the term of the CD, so there’s no danger you’ll get stuck earning less than you signed up for.
-(If you have a bit longer to let your money grow, you might also take a look at “bump up” CDs like the Ally Bank Raise Your Rate CD, or a long-term Ally Bank High Yield CD).
+(If you have a bit longer to let your money grow, you might also take a look at “bump up” CDs like the Ally Bank Raise Your Rate CD, or a long-term Ally Bank High Yield CD.)

 CDs usually have early withdrawal penalties.

 A CD usually requires you to keep the money in the account until the end of its term, in other words, until maturity.
 If you end up needing the money before then, you’ll likely end up paying a withdrawal penalty, which can eat into your returns.

 So, for that 12-month stash, consider choosing a CD if you have a fixed amount to deposit and don’t need to access the money before the term is up.

 Savings accounts offer flexible access.

 With a savings account, you can make regular deposits and withdrawals (within federal limits) all while earning some interest on the balance.
 And the ability to automate things like payroll deposits and transfers makes savings accounts easy to manage.
 Look for savings accounts that don’t have minimum deposit or minimum balance requirements.

 If you don’t pay attention to your savings account rates, you could easily miss out on significant interest earnings.
 Many major banks offer paltry APYs on their savings accounts, so do your research to find a savings account that’s competitive, especially if you’re trying to beef up that balance toward a short-term goal.
 Use a calculator, like this one, to estimate your earnings with different APYs.